Code-the-Dream-School/school-pages/src/pages/rails/back-end-section-1.md

 ---
 layout: "../../layouts/genericMarkdownFile.astro"
-title: Back End Lesson 1.1; SQL Basics
+title: "Back End Lesson 1.1: SQL Basics"
-description: imported from WordPress, Back End Lesson 1.1: SQL Basics
+description: "imported from WordPress,Back End Lesson 1.1: SQL Basics"
 ---

-# # Back End Lesson 1.1: SQL Basics
+# Back End Lesson 1.1: SQL Basics

 Welcome to Lesson 1 of the Ruby on Rails Backend Class.
 In this unit, we will learn: